hhp94/slideimp/README.md

-`{SlideKnn}` is an efficient R package for k-nearest neighbors (k-NN) imputation of missing values in high-dimensional numeric matrices, such as those from intensive longitudinal data or epi-genomics.
+`{SlideKnn}` is an efficient R package for k-nearest neighbors (k-NN) imputation of missing values in high-dimensional numeric matrices, such as those from intensive longitudinal data or epigenetics.
 It introduces a sliding window approach to handle very large feature sets while preserving local structure, making it suitable for data where features are ordered (e.g., by time or distance).

-The package builds on proven k-NN algorithm (Bioconductor’s [`impute`](https://www.bioconductor.org/packages/release/bioc/html/impute.html) package) but adds enhancements: parallelization for speed, tree-based methods for efficiency, weighted imputation, multiple imputation
+The package builds on the proven k-NN algorithm (Bioconductor’s [`impute`](https://www.bioconductor.org/packages/release/bioc/html/impute.html) package) but adds enhancements: parallelization for speed, tree-based methods for efficiency, weighted imputation, multiple imputation